Women grab limelight at India's Republic Day pageantry - France 24

 Scaled-down models of the Rafale aircraft were paraded by the air force, following the South Asian nation's purchase of 36 jets from France in 2016 in a multi-billion-dollar deal.

-The mounted camels of the Border Security Force put in an early showing, strutting across the avenue in brightly coloured caparisons.
+The mounted camels of the Border Security Force put in an early showing, strutting down the avenue in brightly coloured caparisons.

 Traditional dancers representing some of India's diverse regional cultures performed on elaborately decorated floats showcasing selected states.